lawmurray/mendingwall/docs/tidy-menus.md

 The process acts as follows:

-1. It considers all `.desktop` files installed in the `applications` subdirectory of any directories listed in the `XDG_DATA_DIRS` environment variable.
+1. It considers all `.desktop` files installed in the `applications` subdirectory of any directories listed in the `XDG_DATA_DIRS` environment variable (e.g. `/usr/share/applications`, `/usr/local/share/applications`).

 2. For each `.desktop` file it determines, according to its rules, whether the `OnlyShowIn` or `NotShowIn` keys should be updated.

 3. If so, it copies the `.desktop` file into `$XDG_DATA_HOME/applications/` and updates those keys.
 It also adds an entry `X-MendingWall-Tidied=true` for record keeping, in case *Tidy Menus* is disabled in future and changes must be undone.
 If a `.desktop` file for the application already exists in `$XDG_DATA_HOME/applications/`, it is not changed (in this way, customizations made with other apps are not overwritten).
-If `XDG_DATA_HOME` does not exist then the default value `$HOME/.local/share` is assumed.
+If the environment variable `XDG_DATA_HOME` does not exist then the default value `$HOME/.local/share` is used.

 4. It continues to monitor for changes to any of the directories listed in `XDG_DATA_DIRS`.
 When changes occur it reapplies the rules.
 For example, if a new application is installed, one or more new `.desktop` files will appear in these directories and be subject to the rules.